-- The Shenzhen optics maker will also preview unreleased L-mount lenses, expanded EPIC cinema primes, new DL-mount Raze optics for DJI Ronin 4D, and the NexusFocus autofocus adapter.
+- The Shenzhen optics maker also previewed unreleased L-mount lenses, expanded EPIC cinema primes, new DL-mount Raze optics for DJI Ronin 4D, and the NexusFocus autofocus adapter.

 Viltrox is about to drop the biggest third-party lens news of the NAB cycle.
 The Shenzhen brand has teased its first large-aperture APO autofocus lens for an April 20 reveal at NAB Show 2026 in Las Vegas, expanding an EVO series that currently consists of just one focal length — the popular AF 85mm f/2 EVO.